-As the (blinded) Schnorr signature scheme is based on groups, there should be a group g with order q known by both the client and the signing party.
-Furthermore, the signing party chooses a random private key $x \in_R \mathbb{Z}q^$ and publishes public key $y = g^x$ .
+As the (blinded) Schnorr signature scheme is based on groups, there should be a group g with order q known by both the client (a user) and the signing party (the bank).
+Furthermore, the signing party chooses a random private key $x \in_R \mathbb{Z}q^$ and shares the public key $y = g^x$ and a cryptographic hash function H with the clients.
 A BSS on message M can then be obtained as follows:

-A more formal protocol description of the BSS protocol can be found in Figure 1.
+A mathematical protocol description of the BSS protocol can be found in Figure 1.